DeKalb County DUI Lawyers

 • Whether the test or tests were properly administered by an individual possessing a valid permit issued by the Division of Forensic Sciences of the Georgia Bureau of Investigation on an instrument approved by the Division of Forensic Sciences or a test conducted by the Division of Forensic Sciences, including whether the machine at the time of the test was operated with all of its electronic and operating components prescribed by its manufacturer correctly attached and in good working order, which shall be required.
 A copy of the operator’s permit showing that the operator has been trained on the particular type of instrument used and one of the original copies of the test results or, where the test is performed by the Division of Forensic Sciences, a copy of the crime lab report shall satisfy the requirements of this subparagraph.

-How is the OSAH license suspension hearing conducted in My DeKalb DUI case?
+How is the OSAH license suspension hearing conducted in my DeKalb DUI case?

 What happens if I win the DUI license suspension hearing?

 Suppose the judge finds that one or more of the applicable statutory factors above were not met.
-In that case you win the DUI license suspension hearing.
+In that case, you win the DUI license suspension hearing.
 The judge will issue an order reversing the suspension action and transmit it to the Georgia Department of Driver Services.
 Then, the Georgia DDS will delete the license suspension action from your driver’s history (no administrative license suspension) and reinstate your Georgia license.
 This does not mean that the DeKalb DUI criminal charges are being dismissed, but an OSAH hearing can be an excellent tool for our DeKalb DUI lawyers to gain an advantage in your DeKalb DUI criminal case.

 What happens if I lose my license suspension hearing?